 The Complete Fertility Research Programme

-Our group, led by Professor Macklon and Professor Cheong, focuses on the factors which can be modified prior to and around the time of conception to improve chances of having a healthy child from fertility treatment, and in particular the impact of nutrition.
+Our group, led by Professor Cheong focuses on the factors which can be modified prior to and around the time of conception to improve chances of having a healthy child from fertility treatment and in particular the impact of nutrition.

 We also have a particular interest in how embryos implant, and have developed novel techniques to study how receptive the womb is, when letting an embryo implant.
 Our world-leading research in this field will help us to design new treatments to help increase the chance of a healthy baby being born after treatment.